 \section{Numerical results}

-In this section we present numerical results for different options to compare the reduced solutions of POD and DMD with respect to accuracy and speedup.
-We would like to remark POD and DMD reduced order models are compared in \cite{Alla16} for time-dependent diffusion-convection-reaction equation.
-It was shown that DMD requires more modes than POD.
-It is also possible to construct a reduced DMD model using Galerkin projection.
-But there is no significant difference between the equation free DMD and Galerkin projected reduced model solutions.
-Therefore we compare the POD reduced model solutions with the equation free DMD solutions for three different options in the following.
-In all numerical test we have used linear dG elements in space and backward Euler in time.
-For computation of the DMD modes we used the MATLAB Toolbox Koopman mode decomposition \cite{Budisic15}.
-The numerical simulations given in this paper are performed on Windows 7 with an Intel Core i7, 2.9Ghz and 8GB RAM using MATLAB R2014a.
+In this section, we present numerical results for different options to compare the reduced solutions of POD and DMD with respect to accuracy and speed-up.
+In all numerical tests, we have used linear dG elements in space and backward Euler in time.
+For the computation of the DMD modes, we used the MATLAB Toolbox Koopman mode decomposition \cite{Budisic15}.
+The numerical simulations given in this paper are performed on Windows 7 with an Intel Core i7, 2.9Ghz, and 8GB RAM using MATLAB R2014a.